-The high-capacity external hard drives covered in this report are primarily intended for backup.
-They can also provide long-term external storage for multimedia files, such as digital video, high-resolution photos or music collections that occupy considerable hard-drive space on a computer.
-Although you'll sacrifice performance with most external hard drives, they can provide a convenient way to increase your storage space with the added benefit that the drive may be unplugged and connected to another computer.
+The external hard drives covered in this report can be used to store copies of important data or to provide long-term external storage for multimedia files, such as digital video, high-resolution photos or music collections that can occupy considerable hard-drive space on a computer.
+Although you'll sacrifice performance with most external hard drives, they can provide a convenient way to increase your storage space with the added benefit that the drive can be unplugged and connected to another computer.